-- The resultant figure is then subject to the element of reasonable future probability which is reflected in the multiplier in stage 2.
+- The figure is then subject to the element of reasonable future probability, which is reflected in the multiplier in stage 2.

-In a case, the Court when considering the dependency claim on behalf of a child, agreed that the child was dependent on the mother’s income and awarded £5,074 pa with a multiplier of 7 years post death of the mother, bringing the claim to £35,520.
-It is the damage to the dependent herself, resulting from the death, which must be assessed to determine the damages to be awarded to her and not anyone else.
-The judge dismissed the defendant’s argument in this fatal accident claim that a discount should be made since the husband was better off as a result of his wife’s death as he did not have to support two households.
+In one case, the court, when considering the dependency claim on behalf of a child, agreed that the child was dependent on the mother’s income and awarded £5,074 pa with a multiplier of 7 years post-death of the mother, bringing the claim to £35,520.
+It is the damage to the dependent herself resulting from the death which must be assessed to determine the damages to be awarded to her and not anyone else.
+The judge dismissed the defendant’s argument in this fatal accident claim that a discount should be made since the husband was better off due to his wife’s death as he did not have to support two households.
 The child had a dependency of 57.5% of the joint family purse.
 The father’s contribution continued following the fatal accident of his wife, she was entitled to be compensated for that part which originated from her mother and has ceased.
 To the extent that her father has made good the loss caused by the death of the mother, it was a benefit which had to be disregarded.

-You must instruct specialist fatal accident claim solicitors as they can be complex.
-The only criteria that is required is that the cause of death must be as a result of blame or fault from another person or party, the ‘Defendant.’
-The Dependents of the Deceased must prove their claim to obtain compensation.
-This is where specialist solicitors will collate all the evidence required to prove a case against the Defendant.
-If the death was caused by a criminal act such as murder or manslaughter, then proof will be obtained by the Defendant being convicted by the Crown Prosecution Services who will set out the charges against the Defendant.
-A claim for dependency can be made if the Defendant is found guilty, please read further on this by clicking here: Criminal Injuries Compensation for Murder / Manslaughter
+You must instruct specialist solicitors as dependency claims can be complex.
+The only criteria required are that the cause of death must result from the blame or fault of another person or party.
+The dependents of the deceased must prove their claim to obtain compensation.
+This is where specialist solicitors will collate all the evidence required to establish a case against the defendant.
+If the death was caused by a criminal act such as murder or manslaughter, then proof will be obtained by the defendant being convicted by the Crown Prosecution Services, who will set out the charges against the defendant.
+A claim for dependency can be made if the defendant is found guilty.

 Start Your Dependency Claim Today